Randy Arozarena Player Props: Rays vs. Cubs

 Randy Arozarena At The Plate

-- Among qualified hitters in baseball, his batting average ranks 13th, his on-base percentage ranks sixth, and he is 16th in the league in slugging.
+- Among qualified hitters, he ranks 19th in batting average, while his on-base percentage ranks eighth and he is 19th in slugging.

-- Arozarena has picked up an RBI in 42.3% of his games this season, with two or more RBI in 15.4% of his games.
-He has also produced three or more runs in five contests.

-- In 53.8% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (13.5%).
+- In 67.9% of his 53 games this season, Arozarena has picked up at least one hit.
+He's also had 17 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.